How to protect your privacy on an iPhone?

 Protect your iPhone in case of theft

-If your iPhone is stolen, it is important that your personal data is encrypted so that the thief cannot access it.
-To do this, go to “Settings”, “Touch ID and code”, and create your 6-digit code.
-Also, please activate the option that allows you to erase data from the iPhone after 10 attempts (which will protect your iPhone from a brute force attack).
-On the importance of encryption, read Tim Cook's letter, Apple CEO, on his refusal to compromise iPhone encryption during the case between Apple and the FBI.
+If your iPhone is stolen, it is important that your personal data is encrypted so the thief cannot access it.
+To do this, go to “Settings”, “Touch ID & Passcode”, and create your 6-digit code.
+Also, be sure to enable the option that erases the iPhone's data after 10 failed attempts (which protects your iPhone against a brute-force attack).
+On the importance of encryption, read Tim Cook's letter, Apple's CEO, on his refusal to compromise iPhone encryption during the Apple-FBI case.

 Encryption_iPhone